anvilistas/anvil-extras/docs/guides/modules/animation.rst

 Use the show event to animate an Anvil Component.
 This could could also be at the end of an ``__init__`` function after any expensive operations.

-Creating an Effect allows the effect to be re-used by multiple components.
+Creating an :class:`Effect` allows the effect to be re-used by multiple components.

 .. code-block:: python